svmiller/svmiller.github.io/_posts/2020-03-07-bootstrap-standard-errors-in-r.md

 ![plot of chunk fitted-resid-plot-crime-data](/images/fitted-resid-plot-crime-data-1.png)

 The implication of this kind of heteroskedasticity is less about our coefficients and more about the standard errors around them.
-Under these conditions, it makes sense to boostrap the standard errors to compare them to what the OLS model produces.
+Under these conditions, it makes sense to bootstrap the standard errors to compare them to what the OLS model produces.

 ## Bootstrapping, the Tidy Way